-VI.
+VII.
 GENERAL REQUIREMENTS

 Positive identification with a picture will be required (photocopy may be kept on file).
-A federal regulation effective June 19,1995 requires applicants to declare that all family members residing in dwelling units are: U.S. citizens, or Non-Citizens with eligible immigration status, or applicants can choose not to contend that he or she has eligible immigration status thus making the applicant ineligible to receive assistance.
+A federal regulation effective June 19, 1995 requires applicants to declare that all family members residing in dwelling units are:

+- 1. U.S. citizens - 2.
+Non-Citizens with eligible immigration status - 3.
+Applicants can choose not to contend that he or she has eligible immigration status thus making the applicant ineligible to receive assistance.